 6) Make room for mistakes

-Do you keep on ruminating over the past, feeling guilty about your mistakes?
+Do you keep on ruminating over the painful past, feeling guilty about your mistakes?

 Well, welcome to the human experience.
 All of us are imperfect and we all make mistakes.
 The key lies in learning from our mistakes and not beating ourselves up over them.
 Mistakes make us feel guilty about ourselves.
 Guilt can be both irrational and inappropriate.
-Pondering over past errors rarely make us guilt free.
+Pondering over painful past errors rarely makes us guilt-free.
+And if you are not guilt-free, you cannot let go of the past.

 To lead a happy life, one must get rid of irrational guilt.
-To combat guilt inducing judgement that we make of our actions we can review our erroneous self-judgement, accept and promote new sets of non-judgmental beliefs about ourselves and accept responsibility for our behaviors and actions.
+To combat the guilt-inducing judgment that we make of our actions we can review our erroneous self-judgment, accept and promote new sets of non-judgmental beliefs about ourselves and accept responsibility for our behaviors and actions.

 Enjoy the journey; keep on moving forward and you will see that when you look back, the dots will eventually connect.